Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Introduction

-Moreover, to address the issue of data scarcity and enable comprehensive evaluation~\citep{wang2020scene,ma2023benchmark}, we introduce the \textbf{UltraZoom-ST} (UltraZoom-Sence Text) benchmark dataset, the first scene text dataset that contains extreme zooming mode ($\times 14.29$), providing extra challenging scenarios for the field.
-Content differences are outlined in Table~\ref{tab:dataset}.
+Moreover, existing scene text super-resolution datasets~\cite{wang2020scene,yu2021benchmarking,ma2023benchmark} are limited to mild degradation ($\leq\!\times4$), which fails to reflect real-world long-distance scenarios and restricts models from learning robust low- to high-resolution mappings.
+To address the issue of data scarcity and enable comprehensive evaluation~\cite{wang2020scene,ma2023benchmark}, we introduce the \textbf{UZ-ST} (UltraZoom-Sence Text) benchmark dataset, the first scene text dataset that contains a maximum zooming mode of $\times 14.29$, providing extra challenging scenarios for the field.
+Content differences are outlined in \cref{tab:dataset}.
 It includes high-quality 5,036 LR–HR pairs captured at multiple focal lengths (ranging from 14mm to 200mm), with 49,675 text lines in total.
 Each pair comes with detailed annotations, including detection boxes and text transcripts, to support both training and evaluation.
 The dataset includes diverse scenarios such as shop signs, posters, and documents.
 It also covers varying lighting conditions, including daylight, indoor lighting, and nighttime, offering a challenging yet practical benchmark for the field.
-To ensure reliable alignment across extreme focal lengths, we adopt a coarse-to-fine cascade alignment strategy: coarse alignment is performed via global geometric transformation, and residual misalignments are corrected through local refinement.
+To ensure reliable alignment across focal lengths, we adopt a coarse-to-fine cascade alignment strategy combined with manual filtering: coarse alignment is performed via global geometric transformation, and residual misalignments are corrected through local refinement.
 This process achieves accurate LR–HR alignment, thereby ensuring both the quality of the dataset and the reliability of our experiments.
-The main contributions are summarized as follows: \begin{enumerate} \item We propose TIGER, the first two-stage scene text super-resolution framework that introduces a novel \textit{`text-first, image-later'} paradigm to decouple glyph restoration from image enhancement, improving both readability and visual quality. \item We introduce UltraZoom-ST, the first scene text benchmark with extreme zooming ($\times$14.29), offering well-aligned, richly annotated LR–HR pairs for comprehensive evaluation under challenging and diverse real-world conditions. \item Extensive experiments on both Real-CE and UltraZoom-ST show the proposed method outperforms prior state-of-the-art models, particularly in preserving text structure fidelity. \end{enumerate}
+The main contributions are summarized as follows: \begin{enumerate} \item We propose TiGeSR, the first two-stage scene text super-resolution framework with a \textit{`text-first, image-later'} paradigm that decouples glyph restoration from image enhancement, improving readability and visual quality. \item We introduce UZ-ST, the first scene text benchmark with maximum zoom of $\times$14.29, offering aligned, richly annotated LR–HR pairs for thorough evaluation under challenging real-world conditions. \item Extensive experiments on Real-CE and UZ-ST show our method outperforms prior state-of-the-art models, especially in preserving text structure. \end{enumerate}